-Carras Mining Pty Ltd ("Carras") of Perth, Western Australia, was contracted to undertake the Co-O Mine Ore Reserves estimate for 31 December 2021.
+Carras Mining Pty Ltd ("Carras") of Perth, Western Australia, was contracted to undertake the Co-O Mine Ore Reserves estimate for 31 December 2022.
 Carras was assisted by Philsaga's mine planning engineers and senior underground mine geologists.

-The Ore Reserves estimate for the Co-O Mine comprises a Proven and Probable Ore Reserve of 1.88 million tonnes at an average grade of 5.50 g/t gold for a total of 331,400 ounces contained gold (Table IV).
+The Ore Reserves estimate for the Co-O Mine comprises a Proven and Probable Ore Reserve of 1.81 million tonnes at an average grade of 5.47 g/t gold for a total of 318,700 ounces contained gold (Table IV).

-The reported Ore Reserve is based on the Mineral Resources model interpreted by Philsaga's geological department under the supervision of Mr James Llorca, General Manager Geology & Resources and modelled by Philsaga and Carras.
-A Bulk Density value of 2.62g/cm3 was used for Mineral Resource estimations and 2.4g/cm3 for the waste material.
+The reported Ore Reserve is based on the Mineral Resources model interpreted by Philsaga's geological department under the supervision of Mr James Llorca, General Manager of Geology & Resources and modelled by Philsaga and Carras.
+A Bulk Density value of 2.62g/cm was used for Mineral Resource estimations and 2.4g/cm for the waste material.

-Broken stocks and pillars have been declared as Measured Resources and Proven Reserves since 2019 as they have been well sampled, documented and successfully mined over a period of at least eight years.
+Broken stocks and pillars have been declared as Measured Resources and Proven Reserves since 2019 as they have been well sampled, documented and successfully mined over at least eight years.